-For cogeneration power plants, which rely on natural gases, a purchase agreement was made with a natural gas producer, requiring the producer to pay compensation for any failure to supply natural gas in the volume as specified in the Agreement.
+For cogeneration power plants, which rely on natural gases, a power purchase agreement was made with a natural gas producer, requiring the producer to pay compensation for any failure to supply natural gas in the volume as specified in the agreement.

 Reduction of greenhouse gas emissions

 Over 80% of CKPower’s electricity production is attributable to its hydroelectric and solar power plants, which require no fuels and thus emit no greenhouse gases throughout the production.
 On the other hand, a portion is generated by the Company’s cogeneration power projects, which release greenhouse gases as a result of combustion as well as heat from the production process.
 However, CKPower recognizes operational and environmental benefits of efficiency enhancement projects for its power plants and thus develops such projects on a regular basis.
 In 2020, the Company emitted approximately 636,223 tons of carbon dioxide equivalent in total, consisting of 316,745 tons of carbon dioxide for BIC1 and 319,478 tons of carbon dioxide for BIC2.

 Greenhouse gas emissions for Scope 1: Direct greenhouse gas emissions (tons of CO 2 equivalent)